-A rare invitation into Boris Vansier’s attic reveals a seventy year archive of paintings, the life’s work of a noted artist who’s as prolific as he is charming.
+A rare invitation into Boris Vansier’s attic reveals a seventy year archive of paintings, the life’s work of a noted artist whose career has been as prolific as it has been provocative.

 “In any true painting, somebody will recognize himself” (Vansier, 2016).